MattDodsonEnglish/docs/readme.md

 ![Ghost navigation menu](https://d33wubrfki0l68.cloudfront.net/feae47e5c4b5855f19a193b572a72946ab6fe06c/f91da/images/docs/ghost/shared/navigation.png)

-Follow these steps to include a static page on your navigation menu.
+To include a static page on your navigation menu, follow these steps.
 First, type the name of the page as you'd like it to appear on your menu in the label field.

 ![Ghost label field](https://d33wubrfki0l68.cloudfront.net/9763dfb165f2472dc7606232b0d651c421ae44bc/35266/images/docs/ghost/shared/label-field.png)

-Next, click on the **URL** field of the menu item.
+Next, click on the item's **URL**.
 The blog URL will already be auto-populated.
 Add the page slug after the final **/**.
 When you're satisfied with your page configurations, click the blue **Save** button to add the page to the navigation menu.

+#### Secondary Footer Navigation

+Similar to [Header Navigation](#navigation), we can add the footer navigation from the *SECONDARY NAVIGATION* section of the admin area located at **ghost/#/settings/design**.

 ---